 Imagine how many gospel-centered churches could be started in communities that desperately need it.
 Do you know it only takes about 15 tithing families to fully support a church?
 Just a small group of committed disciples can help launch a gospel centered church in a new community!

 Did you know that on a daily basis that children are still bought and sold in the human trafficking industry.
 The worst form of slavery in history is taking place right now and many of us are ignorant of this reality.
 If we are going to fight this evil it takes money and money that it sacrificially given.

 It takes money to fight against the modern day Holocaust that is happening through the abortion industry.
 Thirty five hundred children are murdered everyday.
 Let me say that again in numerical form.
 3500 children are murdered everyday.
 This makes me weep as I am writing this.
 Many people cannot have children and they would gladly take these little ones in and we are opting for taking their lives.
-Now, I understand that many men and women who have an abortion have bought into the lie that they are not ending a life.
-Most often they are victims of a corrupt propaganda machine and yet they are the ones who suffer the consequences.
 If we are going to fight against abortion it takes money.
 It takes people who are committed to the gospel and submitting to the Lordship of Christ in all areas of their lives.

 Dream With Me

 I know what you might be thinking, “These statistics are convicting and they really hit home, but now what am I supposed to do in light of them?”
 Here are some steps that each one of us can take.
 Remember that obedience is found in the journey.
 The Christian life is a marathon, not a sprint, and we will always be striving to conform certain elements of our lifestyle to God’s Word.
 Don’t lose heart and really lean into what I am about to write:

 Eric Stewart is the Lead Pastor of ONElife Church in Flint, MI.